vedhamadival/Kalvium_Hackathon/README.md

-# ConvoBoost - Conversation Practice for Introverts
+# Solora - Conversation Practice for Introverts

 ConvoBoost is an interactive voice chatbot designed to help introverts practice and improve their conversation skills in a safe, judgment-free environment.